harishv7/Prosper/README.md

 Prosper was developed in *24 hours* in the National University of Singapore (NUS) Data Science Student Challenge supported by Mircosoft.

-Prosper managed to secure a *top 6* place among dozens of teams at NUS Data Science Student Challenge 2016.
+Prosper managed to secure the *5th* place among dozens of teams at NUS Data Science Student Challenge 2016.

 # Screenshots
 ![Image1](http://i.imgur.com/UyzzCLM.png)